agnieszka95/gcp-benchmark-runner/README.md

 ## Known Limitations

 - The VM creation process assumes default network and firewall configurations.
-- Benchmark scheduling frequency is fixed in the script (every 30 minutes).
+- Benchmark scheduling frequency is fixed in the script (every 3 hours).

 ---

 ## Future Improvements

 - Add error handling to scripts.
 - Implement a dynamic schedule configuration for benchmarks -> Event-driven execution: trigger benchmarks based on events such as receiving a Pub/Sub message or an API request.
+Due to some restrictions I'm not able to use Cloud Functions/Cloud Run at the moment.
 - Integrate monitoring and alerting for failed benchmarks.

 ---

 ## Contact

-For questions or feedback, please reach out.
+Enjoy benchmarking with this tool!